Kylewilliamsonv1/code-languages-project/README.md

 ## Description

-_{This program was designed to assist the user in selecting a program language.
-The program utilizes 5 survey questions to determine which program language the user should consider when choosing what to learn next.}_
+_This program was designed to assist the user in selecting a program language.
+The program utilizes 5 survey questions to determine which program language the user should consider when choosing what to learn next._

 ## Setup/Installation Requirements